 Click here for more information about parking vehicles at the Airport.

 Please note- Bangor International Airport does not currently have electric vehicle charging stations.

 Adult passengers 18 and older must show valid identification at the TSA checkpoint in order to travel.
 Identification can be in the form of a state photo identity card issued by the Department of Motor Vehicles, driver’s license or a passport.
 Click here for information about other acceptable identification.

 TSA can accept driver’s licenses up to a year past the expiration date.

 TSA will accept a paper temporary driver’s license.

-The Department of Homeland Security (DHS) has extended the REAL ID full enforcement date from May 3, 2023 to May 7, 2025.
+The Department of Homeland Security (DHS) has extended the REAL ID full enforcement date to May 7, 2025.
 Visit the Real ID website.